A sermon preached on June 6, 2021 2Corinthians 4:16 – 5:1 entitled “The Task of the Second Half of Life.”

 The risen Christ appeared to Paul in a blaze of glorious light, leaving him blinded for three days — his certainties about life turned upside down.
 After an extended period of deep reflection and prayer, Paul embraced the central task of his second half of life.
 It wasn’t about himself and his ego needs.
 It was about sharing the Gospel – the extraordinary grace and love of God that had been revealed to him in his encounter with the risen Christ.

 In the passage I read this morning, Paul is now deep into the second half of his life.
 He is an old man.

 He states a simple fact: “Our outer nature is wasting away.”

-A simple test as to whether you’ve reached that second half of life is whether somewhere in your body you can resonate with this statement: “Our outer nature is wasting away.”
+A simple test as to whether you’ve reached that second half of life is whether somewhere in your body you can resonate with that statement: “Our outer nature is wasting away.”

-If you can’t, be assured that gradually the indicators of this truth will reveal themselves over time: wrinkles appear where once there were none, the skins sags, and the hair begins to turn gray.
-The joints begin to ache and energy wanes.
+If you can’t, be assured that gradually the indicators of this truth will over time reveal themselves: wrinkles appear where once there were none, the skins sags, and the hair begins to turn gray.
+The joints begin to ache and one’s energy wanes.

 How do we deal with this truth that our outer nature is wasting away?

 Well, we can take appropriate steps to hold off the “wasting away” process: We can begin to take better care of our bodies, pursue a healthier lifestyle, hoping to recover more energy.